Bass Player Needed: who you gonna call? For over 50 years the answer has simply been “Billy”.

 On his return to New Zealand, kristian and Jimmy Hill joined Headband.

-On his return to New Zealand, he and Jimmy Hill joined Headband.
+On his return to New Zealand in September 1971, he and Jimmy Hill joined Headband.
 A group of seasoned players, Headband fused jazz, rock and electric blues, with Tommy Adderley as vocalist and Dick Hopp on electric violin and flute.
 With this line-up, Headband immediately recorded an album at HMV studio in Wellington, inviting an audience in and performing the music like a live show.
 “The album was called Happen Out because we had a bugbear about the TV show – it was too cabaret.
 So we went the other way.”
 The album included three hit singles: ‘The Ballad of Jacques Le Mere’, ‘Good Morning Mr Rock N’ Roll’ and ‘Love is Bigger than the Whole Wide World’.

 Headband held court at Granny’s, Adderley’s own club on the site of the old Top Twenty club.
 It was open to the public, but punters had to become members to try and get around the strict liquor laws.
 Police kept visiting and taking away the alcohol, wanting to make test case of the law.
 But the club became famous for other transgressions.
 “They were very drug-ridden days, and a lot of the music reflected that,” recalled Kristian.
 It was also legendary for hosting visiting overseas musicians after they had performed in Auckland, such as the Rolling Stones and John Mayall.